TheCodeAddiction/ethical-hacking/README.md

 # Ethical-hacking
 This is the start of my Ethical-hacking for-fun side prosjekt(s).
 I want to get a better understanding about nettwork and a more hands-on approach to learning security by writing my own tools instead of using build-in tools in kali.

+# SSLstrip
+  A lot of these tools are based on being MiTM.
+MiTM are not very effective if the connection is encryped.
+For now, using SSLstrip (prebuild tool in kali) is the easiste fix.
+I will write my own SSLstriping tool at a later date.
+Here are some notes about how to use SSLstriping with the given MiTM tools.
+  1. Run the MiTM tool of your choice.
+In this github repo, the ARP spoofer is easy to use if you are on the same nettwork as your target.
+  2. Start [SSLstriping](https://github.com/moxie0/sslstrip) with the command  <code> sslstrip </code>

 ## Network Scanner
   Does an ARP Request to scan the nettwork for potensital targets.
 Fetches IP and MAC addr